• Skip to primary navigation

 With hit and run accidents, punitive damages are often awarded to the victim of the traffic accident.
 The damages awarded to the victim serve two purposes: to teach the offender a lesson and to serve as a deterrent to other people.

 Missouri takes a hit and run charge so seriously that it can even apply to people other than the party responsible for the accident.
 It might actually apply to anyone who leaves the scene of the accident.
+Being charged with a hit and run accident in Missouri carries serious criminal charges that can lead to harsh penalties such as fines, jail time, and license suspension.
+The severity of the consequences increases if injuries or fatalities are involved.

 Under Missouri laws, hit and run accidents can either be charged as felonies or misdemeanors.
 The final decision regarding the charge depends on the severity of injuries and other key factors.